Manych Ship Canal: Projections for development

-Projections for development of the freight turnover in southern Russia prepared by the Central Research Institute of Economy and Water Transport Exploitation show a steady growth trend of foreign-trade freight traffic, including water transport.
-The Volga-Don Ship Canal, constructed in the 1950s, is approaching its traffic capacity limit of 14.8 million tons.
-The Eurasia concept is one of a few extra or expanded canals being considered between the basins of Azov-Black and Caspian Seas to improve ease and speed of commerce.
+Projections for development of the freight turnover in southern Russia prepared by the Central Research Institute of Economy and Water Transport Exploitation show a steady growth trend of foreign trade freight traffic, including water transport.
+The Volga–Don Canal, constructed in the 1950s, is approaching its traffic capacity limit of 14.8 million tons.
+The Eurasia concept is one of a few extra or expanded canals being considered between the basins of Azov–Black and Caspian Seas to improve ease and speed of commerce.

-The 700 km-long Manych Ship Canal includes the existing Manych Waterway through Lake Manych-Gudilo and the Veselovskoe and Proletarskoe reservoirs, and could be extended to the Caspian Sea via the sparsely populated steppes of Kalmykia.
+The 700 km-long Manych Ship Canal includes the existing Manych Waterway through Lake Manych-Gudilo and the Veselovskoe and Proletarskoe reservoirs and could be extended to the Caspian Sea via the sparsely populated steppes of Kalmykia.
 The watershed divide between the Azov and Caspian seas has a western slope elevation of 27 m and an eastern slope elevation of 54 m.
 The Gidroexpertiza expert center of hydraulic facilities safety estimates this divide can be surmounted by construction of three or four shipping locks of low pressure on the western slope, and three average pressure or six low pressure shipping locks on the eastern slope.
 Construction of six low pressure shipping locks on the eastern slope of the watershed could greatly reduce the mass of excavation and lower its daily fresh water requirements by a third, to approximately 1.5 cubic km.

 Three main methods can be found to water the Eurasia canal: